dymmond/asyncz/README.md

 ## ASGI support

-Asyncz currently supports the [Esmerald framework](https://asyncz.dymmond.com/contrib/esmerald/index.md) and brings some batteries that are currently used by the framework and leveraging Asyncz.
+Asyncz currently supports ASGI, the [Esmerald framework](https://asyncz.dymmond.com/contrib/esmerald/) and brings some batteries that are currently used by Esmerald and leveraging Asyncz.

 ```python